-Residents of Electoral Area D can pay $1,500 to have a water meter installed on their property and move to a metered rate which would ensure that property owners are only paying the annual user fee ($480 for residential properties) plus the actual cost of their water consumption ($1.56 per cubic meter for residential properties).
+Residents of Electoral Area D have the option to pay $1,500 for an installed water meter on their property.
+Moving to a metered rate would ensure that property owners are only paying the annual user fee plus the actual cost of their property’s water consumption that is over the minimum allowable consumption.

 What is the water charge on my property taxes for?

-The Electoral Area D water service is funded by a combination of utility user fees (explained above) and property tax requisition.
+The Electoral Area D water service is funded by a combination of utility user fees (explained above), grants, and property tax requisition.